 SHARP is an honors program designed for qualified undergraduate students who wish to accelerate their programs to complete degree requirements in less than the normally required time.
 This is accomplished by increasing the student's course load each term as scheduling permits.
 SHARP results in savings of time and expenses for eligible students.

-Day division students accepted into SHARP may schedule for up to 25.0 credits with no additional fees.
-Continuing Education students accepted into SHARP may schedule for up to 19.5 credits.
-Interested students must complete a SHARP application, returning the completed form to their campus Student Academic Services Office.
+Day program students accepted into SHARP may register for up to 25.0 credits with no additional fees.
+Continuing Education students accepted into SHARP may register for up to 19.5 credits Interested students must complete a SHARP application, returning the completed form to their campus Student Academic Services Office.
 The following students are eligible for SHARP:

-- Incoming freshmen who are honors graduates of approved secondary schools, have been elected to their state or national honor society, or have maintained a minimum cumulative GPA of 3.0 - Students at Johnson & Wales who have maintained a 3.40 cumulative GPA for each term after the completion of their first term of full-time regular matriculation - 3.
+- 1. Incoming freshmen who are honors graduates of approved secondary schools, have been elected to their state or national honor society, or have maintained a minimum cumulative GPA of 3.0 - Students at Johnson & Wales who have maintained a 3.40 cumulative GPA for each term after the completion of their first term of full-time regular matriculation - 3.
 New transfer students who maintained full-time enrollment at a previous institution and each term earned a cumulative GPA equivalent to Dean's List status for that institution

-If a student does not exercise this option, SHARP eligibility may continue provided that the student maintains continuous full-time matriculation while maintaining a cumulative 3.40 GPA after all terms.
+If a student does not exercise this option.
+SHARP eligibility may continue provided that the student maintains continuous full-time matriculation while maintaining a cumulative 3.40 GPA after all terms.
 The benefits provided by SHARP are not applicable during the summer sessions, during full-time practicum or internship terms, for independent studies, or for an additional culinary laboratory class.
 Preferred scheduling and graduation acceleration are not guaranteed.
-Upon acceptance into SHARP, it is the student's responsibility to contact Student Academic Services concerning the scheduling of additional credits.
-SHARP students eligible to self-schedule will be able to schedule their additional credits via the telephone scheduling system.
+Upon acceptance into SHARP, it is the student's responsibility to contact Student Academic Services concerning registration for additional credits.
+SHARP students eligible to self-register will be able to register for their additional credits via the telephone registration system.

 If at any time during a matriculation period the student's cumulative GPA falls below the minimum 3.40 requirement, the student is no longer eligible for SHARP and is dropped from the program permanently.
-If additional credits are scheduled, Student Academic Services will adjust the student's schedule as necessary.
+If additional credits have been registered for, it is the student's responsibility to drop the course in order for charges to reflect the student's status.
 Students who have been denied or dropped from SHARP may not reapply.